clayball/wily-possum/README.md

 Wily Possum
 ===========

-A firewall penatration testing tool suite.
+A firewall penetration testing tool suite.

+TODO: build in some network intel.

 **Tools**